IrinaSTA/bookmark-manager-Day2/README.md

 So I can quickly go to my websites
 I want to see a list of bookmarks

+As a busy user
+So I can retrive a bookmark later
+I want to add a new bookmark

 ```

 ## Diagram
 ![diagram](./docs/images/diagram.png)